FredKSchott/snowpack/www/_template/concepts/build-pipeline.md

 }
 ```

-See ["Optimized Builds"](/#optimized-builds) for more information about connecting bundled (or unbundled) optimization plugins for your production builds.
+See [our bundling guides](/guides/bundling) for more information about connecting bundled (or unbundled) optimization plugins for your production builds.

 ## Legacy Browser Support